-The Transmit Period subfield indicates the offset, in units of BTUs, between TDD SSW transmissions with the same Count Index subfield value in different TDD slots.
+The Transmit Period subfield indicates the time interval, in units of BTUs, between TDD SSW transmissions with the same Count Index subfield value in different TDD slots.
+If the Transmit Period Offset subfield is 0, the transmission periodicity is unknown.

+The TDD Slot CDOWN subfield is a down-counter indicating the number of remaining TDD SP slots to the end of the TDD beam measurement.
+This subfield is set to 0 in the last TDD SSW frame transmission.

 9.3.1.24.3 TDD SSW Feedback Change text as follow